daniellacosse-code/onlyweb.dev/framework/README.md

   end
 ```

 The **onlyweb framework** is split into two main environments: the backend and the frontend.
-These environments have mirrored APIs that are designed to work together. _(You can infer which environment you're in based on the properties present on `globalThis`.)_
+These environments have similar, complementary APIs that are designed to work together.

 ### backend

 The backend server serves content via Deno.
 Key concepts:

-1. **Page**: encapsulates a set of possible responses to an endpoint and chooses which response to use when.
+1. **Page**: encapsulates a set of possible responses to an endpoint and selects one based on context.
 The **Page** also manages the **Inliner**.
 2. **Response**: an object that represents how the Deno HTTP web server will respond to a given Request.
 [Learn more about HTTP here.](https://developer.mozilla.org/en-US/docs/Web/HTTP)
 3. **Inliner**: _inlines_ content into a **Response**, building the static content you wish to respond with just in time.